ShouravAhmed/Competitive-Programming/LOJ-1334 editorial.md

 For each test case we are given a Text and a Pattern, we have to output the sum of total occerance of all possible concatenation of the proper Prefix and Suffix of the Pattern.

-Proper prefixes of "ACTA" are {"A", "AC", "ACT"} and proper suffixes are {"A", "TA", "CTA"}.
-All possible concatination of proper prefix and suffix are {"AA", "ATA", "ACTA", "ACA", "ACTA", "ACCTA", "ACTA", "ACTTA", "ACTCTA"}.
+Proper prefixes of "ACTA" are {"A", "AC", "ACT"} and proper suffixes are {"A", "TA", "CTA"}.\n All possible concatination of proper prefix and suffix are {"AA", "ATA", "ACTA", "ACA", "ACTA", "ACCTA", "ACTA", "ACTTA", "ACTCTA"}.\n
-We have to output the sum of the total occerance of each string from this multiset.
+We have to output the sum of the total occerance of each string from this multiset.\n

 ![Graph](1107.png)